- Sermon Notes

 Romans 12:2, Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is – His good, pleasing and perfect will.

 - The word “transformed,” is the word for “metamorphosis.”
-The same term is used in 2 Corinthians 3:18, which describes what happens to us when we see the Lord.
+The same term is used in 2 Corinthians 3:18, which describes what happens to us when we see

 - This means that we are transformed when we look at Jesus, when we spend time with Him in prayer.
-When we pursue His invitation to keep asking, seeking and knocking.
+When we pursue His invitation to keep asking, seeking

 - We are changed more and more as we look beyond the pattern of the world, and the solutions we can come up with to our prayers.